Gene (novel)

-Gene is a thriller novel by Stel Pavlou (born 1970), published in 2005 in England by Simon & Schuster.
+Gene is a 2005 thriller novel by Stel Pavlou, published by Simon & Schuster.
 It is published in several languages with some title changes.
 The Italian edition has the title La Cospirazione del Minotauro (The Minotaur Conspiracy).
 The novel is about a fictional New York detective, James North, who in the process of hunting down a criminal, uncovers a genetics experiment to unlock past lives through genetic memory, therefore achieving a kind of immortality.
 In so doing North discovers his own origins, that of a soldier from the Trojan War who is reincarnated seven times through history, forced to confront his nemesis each time, all for the loss of his one true love.